enthdegree/cicada/spec.md

   - projector speakers tx gets really attenuated above 18 kHz
   - keys center at 5 kHz but make impulse noise all the way up to 20 kHz
   - Plosives and tapping make wideband noise up to 20 kHz
+  - Uncoded FSK does OK here as long as the fairly directive iPhone mic is aimed well

 ### outer bounds
 If the params we pick are anywhere close to an idealized channel capacity estimate there's basically no hope to succeed.